 Solar industry capital expenditures set to rebound

-The sun is finally rising on the global solar business, with growing demand in developing regions helping to ignite the first increase in industry wide capital spending in three years in 2014.
+The sun is finally rising on the global solar business, with growing demand in developing regions helping to ignite the first increase in industrywide capital spending in three years in 2014, according to IHS.

-According to the PV Manufacturing & Capital Spending Tool from IHS, global capital spending by producers of photovoltaic (PV) modules, cells, ingots, wafers and polysilicon is expected to rise by 30 percent in 2014 to reach USD 3.0 billion.
+Global capital spending by producers of photovoltaic (PV) modules, cells, ingots, wafers and polysilicon is expected to rise by 30 percent in 2014 to reach $3.0 billion.
 This will mark the first time that expenditures have increased since 2011, when they grew 8 percent.

 The projected growth will bring to an end a two-year period when spending dropped—by a stunning 72 percent in 2012, and by an anticipated 36 percent this year in 2013.
-During this period, PV industry capital spending will plunge by a gut-wrenching total of USD 10.6 billion, falling to USD 2.3 billion in 2013, down from USD 12.9 billion in 2011.
+During this period, PV industry capital spending will plunge by a gut-wrenching total of $10.6 billion, falling to $2.3 billion in 2013, down from $12.9 billion in 2011.

 Solar industry players engage in capital spending in order to purchase manufacturing equipment and facilities used to produce PV raw materials or products.
 Spending has fallen in recent years because of massive overcapacity and oversupply, which has sent prices down throughout the supply chain.